Whittington Estate

 The Whittington Estate, also known as Highgate New Town, is a housing estate in the London Borough of Camden, North London, England.
-It was designed in a modernist style by Peter Tabori for Camden Council's Architects Department.
+It was designed in a modernist style by Peter Tábori and Ken Adie for Camden Council's Architects Department.
 Construction work commenced in 1972 and was completed in 1979, five years later than planned.
-The estate was designed by Tabori initially as his final year project at the Regents Street Polytechnic under the name Highgate New Town; Sydney Cook, the head of Camden Architects Department went on to commission Tabori to make the estate a reality.
+The estate was designed by Tábori initially as his final year project at the Regents Street Polytechnic under the name Highgate New Town; Sydney Cook, the head of Camden Architects Department went on to commission Tábori to make the estate a reality.

 Description

 The estate comprises 6 parallel terraces with pedestrian streets running between; it is built primarily out of precast concrete with dark-stained timber used for the doors and windows.
-Camden Architects Department are famous for their application of low-rise high-density design for their housing estates under Sydney Cook in the 60s and 70s, the Whtitington Estate being a prime example of this design principle.
+Camden Architects Department are famous for their application of low-rise high-density design for their housing estates under Sydney Cook in the 60s and 70s, the Whittington Estate being a prime example of this design principle.
 Flats are arranged in a ziggurat arrangement with south-facing balconies or terraces for each flat, giving each flat access to plentiful natural light.
 There is a small park, a sports pitch and a children's playground on the estate grounds as well as numerous planters containing greenery lining the streets.

+The pedestrian streets provide a safe, walkable area where children are able to play, residents are able to socialise and the estate's many cats are frequently seen.